pydantic/pydantic/docs/usage/model_config.md

 not be included in the model schemas. **Note**: this means that attributes on the model with *defaults of this type*, not *annotations of this type*, will be left alone.

 **`schema_extra`**
-: a `dict` used to extend/update the generated JSON Schema, or a callable to post-process it; see [Schema customization](schema.md#schema-customization)
+: a `dict` used to extend/update the generated JSON Schema, or a callable to post-process it; see [schema customization](schema.md#schema-customization)

 **`json_loads`**
 : a custom function for decoding JSON; see [custom JSON (de)serialisation](exporting_models.md#custom-json-deserialisation)